 Before you store your RV in your rented space, make sure that you clean the space first.
 You'll never know what kind of dirt or vermin the previous renter left there.
 You certainly won't want these pests to affect your RV.
 So, set some time for cleaning the storage space.
 Make sure that it is free of dirt and dust as well as any pests that can harm your vehicle.

-4. Clean Your RV Thoroughly Inside and Out.
+4. Repair and Clean Your RV Thoroughly

 Inside, you should vacuum the floors, polish the windows and dust the surfaces.
 You also need to launder the curtains, the blankets and bedding, and all the other linens you use in the RV.
 You can keep these linens in your house if you want, but if you are going to put it back in your RV before storage, you should make sure that these linens are completely dry.
 Otherwise, you risk getting mold in your RV.